 The core component of the pipeline relied on the GLTF file format, known for its simplicity and widespread compatibility across various DCC software.
 Given that different teams utilized distinct software (such as Cinema4D and Maya for the avatar team, and 3ds Max and Unity for the city and arena team), GLTF served as the crucial link facilitating seamless communication between these diverse platforms.

-We could also leverage tools like gltf-transform to help us compressing images to the KTX format ( A format that stays compressed on the GPU ) and Draco compression for meshes.
+to help us compressing images to the KTX format ( A format that stays compressed on the GPU ) and Draco compression for meshes.
 This enabled us to

 I created an internal tool to preview the gltf files in the webgl context where they were going to be used, this helped the artists to make sure that their assets looked good and were ready for delivery; it also helped us evaluate compression settings down the stream.